Follow This Old House online:

 When a covered system or appliance stops working, you can file a claim with Axiom Home Warranty through its mobile app or through your online account.
 Axiom will then connect you with a pre-screened service provider to help diagnose the issue.
 Axiom only works with contractors who have applicable state and trade licenses, general liability and workers compensation insurance, and a history of outstanding customer satisfaction.

-Is Axiom Home Warranty Worth it?
+Is Axiom Home Warranty Worth It?

 Though Axiom Home Warranty offers decent coverage, a low starting service fee, and a convenient mobile app, it’s available in only two states, isn’t transparent with service fee costs, and doesn’t have a sample contract for potential customers to review.
+We believe there are other home warranties that are worth it if you are outside of these parameters.

 Preferred Provider: American Home Shield